hcchuang/Revisiting-the-Missing-RD-Patent-Relation_Challenges-and-Solutions-for-Firm-Fixed-Effects-Models/README.md

   3. Post-regularization and DML LASSO methods (note that you may need to use STATA v17)

 ## Data and Code Availability:
-We have prepared the following three documents:
+We have prepared the following documents:
   1. `Replicate_code_MissingRDPatent_ML.do` contains the STATA code that produces all our results in the paper;
   2. `Replicate_data_MissingRDPatent_ML.dta` contains the dataset (in STATA format) of the randomly selected 200 firms from our full sample.